Home battery storage ROI calculator: Perth 2026 guide

 With the right tariff plan and usage optimisation:

-- Effective payback with price rises: ~7.5 years
+- Effective payback with price rises: calculator output

 Good candidates for batteries: